Iraq’s closure of remaining displacement camps sparks fear, confusion

 Most of Iraq’s displaced are women and children.
 More than a dozen camps are still open in Iraq’s semiautonomous region of Kurdistan, housing 182,000 people.

-“They told me to leave with dignity, or be dragged from my tent,” said one man in Jeddah 5, reached by phone and speaking on the condition of anonymity because he feared retribution from security forces if he was known to have spoken to a journalist.
+“They told me to leave with dignity or be dragged from my tent,” said one man in Jeddah 5, reached by phone and speaking on the condition of anonymity because he feared retribution from security forces if he was known to have spoken to a journalist.

 The 45-year-old said he was attempting to sell his wife’s earrings, among their last remaining valuables, to drum up enough money to rent a truck and take his family of 12 out of the camp.
 He did not know where he was going to stay or how they would afford the rent.